Widiskel/telegram-query-getter/README.md

 ## What you need to use this ?

 - TELEGRAM_APP_ID & TELEGRAM_APP_HASH Get it from [Here](https://my.telegram.org/auth?to=apps)
-- Telegram Bot Username
-- Telegram Web Apps Url
+- Telegram Bot Username & Telegram Web Apps Url (Or you can use provided list)

 ## Configure